Teen Patti is a popular Indian card game that is normally played in a group of 3 to 6 persons and uses a 52-card pack without jokers.

 Each player is dealt three cards face down.
 But before that, a boot amount (min. stake amount kept in the table centre) is decided and collected from everyone.

-Playing Teen Patti is quite straightforward.
+Playing Teen Patti is quite straightforward at online casinos.
 Each player contributes the boot money and gets three cards face down.
 The player next to the dealer (clockwise) has the option to place a bet without seeing the cards (blind) or see the card.
 When the player sees his card, he can play chaal (call and raise) or not.

 As the game progresses the pot money starts growing and is ultimately claimed by the winner of that hand.
 Winner is the player who remains in the game till the completion of the hand and has the best hand or the highest hand based on the cards ranking shown below (from high to low):